hdesoto/shoplocalis/README.md

 ## SHOP LOCALIS

-ShopLocalis is an online store where a small shop can show all their products to a wider audience as well as receive simple purchase orders.
+ShopLocalis is an online store where a small shop can show all their products to a wider audience as well as receive simple purchase orders, making **e-commerce** accesible to small businesses.

 In the main page:
 * The buyer will land in the main home, with the products visible and a big search button.
 At this first stage the user doesn't need to be registered to browse the products, add to the cart nor make an order.